ENERGY STAR® 2025 Battle of the Buildings

-October 15–October 30, 2024, residence hall communities at the University of Chicago will compete to conserve as much energy and water as possible!
+From October 14-28, 2025, six residence hall communities at the University of Chicago competed to conserve as much energy and water as possible!

 Energy conservation not only provides financial savings but also reduces greenhouse gas (GHG) emissions and provides educational opportunities for students and staff.
 Giving students the opportunity to learn about and engage in energy auditing and conservation practices contributes to the University’s goal to reduce absolute greenhouse gas emissions by 50% by 2030.